Put a Stop to Unwanted Junk Mail

 When the mail arrives, do you race out to check it, hoping for a letter or card?
 Or do you go a few days, or a week, before bothering with it because you know it’s most likely junk mail?

 If you’re like most people, you’re not in a hurry to check the mail.
-Junk mail, like catalogs, credit card offers, flyers, and coupons, make up a large portion of the mail delivered these days.
+Junk mail, such as catalogs, credit card offers, flyers, and coupons, is a large portion of the mail delivered these days.

 Why So Much Junk is Delivered